matthewgream/libiotdata/README.md

 **Quantisation:** The process of mapping a continuous or large-range value to a reduced set of discrete steps that fit in fewer bits.
-All quantisation in this protocol uses `round()` (round half away from zero) and can be carried out as floating-point or integer-only.
+All quantisation in this protocol uses `round()` (round half away from zero), unless otherwise specified, and can be carried out as floating-point or integer-only.

 ## 3. Design Principles